HaxeFlixel/haxeflixel.com/src/documents/documentation/01_community/10-haxeflixel-3-x.html.md

 #### What happened to HaxeFlixel 2.0?

-With the API changes we believe it only makes sense to avoid confusion for legacy Flixel 2.55 users no to expect the same API for the latest release of HaxeFlixel.
-Instead 3.0 is an evolution of the original Flixel api with a focus on logic names and structure that makes more sense to the end user a more sensible package structure which should make it more easier to maintain.
+With the API changes we believe it only makes sense to avoid confusion for legacy Flixel 2.55 users not to expect the same API for the latest release of HaxeFlixel.
+Instead 3.0 is an evolution of the original Flixel api with a focus on logic names and structure that makes more sense to the end user a more sensible package structure which should make it easier to maintain.

 #### So what has changed, is Flixel still bloated?